ming053l/SMPD24/README.md

 If you like to directly make the prediction of popularity scores, just clone this repository, jump to step 4 and execute R09 after downloading these necessary features by **this link: https://1drv.ms/u/s!AmaAVPK0zhHXpX7mxw31woqiTbwK?e=6aCqO8**

+Besides, there is the data/features and checkpoints for experiment analysis in our technical report: **this link: https://drive.google.com/drive/folders/1yaIceuQBOSv4MVrQQUi0RGnyZHGJYB1I?usp=sharing**

 ### Instruction
 If you aim to reproduce the whole experiment, please run the code with the following instruction: